Sia Sparkles for Christmas

 Sia followed this up with “Snowman” which is a lovely ballad that we have come to expect from her.
 It initially reminded me a little of Rufus Wainwright’s version of “Hallelujah” which is by no means a bad thing!

-Then on November 17th the full album “Everyday Is Christmas” was releases and I was there at the stroke of midnight to listen to this awesome early Christmas present.
+Then on November 17th 2018 the full album “Everyday Is Christmas” was released and I was there at the stroke of midnight to listen to this awesome early Christmas present.

 Once the lead song “Santa’s Coming For Us” is over the album continues with “Candy Cane Lane”.
 This reminds me of an old-fashioned Christmas tune.
 I can just see Sia’s grandparents bopping along to this back in the day.

 Following “Snowman” is “Snowflake” which is kind of like Sia’s ode to a snowflake.
 She loves her snowflake but sadly as we all know shit happens and snow melts!
 Prepare to shed a Christmas tear.